‘Grinch’ Dolan Uses Facial Recognition To Boot NJ Mom From Rockettes Show

 That’s because Davis, Saperstein & Salomon is representing a woman injured nine years ago at a restaurant owned by MSG Entertainment, founding partner Sam Davis said.

-Conlon isn’t even involved in any of her firm’s cases against MSG Entertainment, but that doesn’t matter.
+Conlon isn’t in any way involved in the case, but that doesn’t matter to Dolan.

-Dolan apparently has a standing order that bans anyone who works for a law firm representing plaintiffs against his Knicks, Rangers and facilities such as Radio City and the Garden.
+The Gotham-born billionaire apparently has a standing order that bans anyone who works for a law firm representing plaintiffs against his Knicks, Rangers and facilities such as Radio City, the Garden and the Beacon Theater.

 Helping him enforce the rule is what MSG Entertainment calls “biometric identifier” security – which one would think is designed to catch terrorists or wanted felons.